-Amazon Web Services has played down reports of having connections to the Russians as it bids for a Pentagon contract to store highly-sensitive military data in the cloud.
+Amazon Web Services shot down reports of connections to the Russians as it bids for a Pentagon contract to store highly-sensitive military data in the cloud.

-A BBC report highlighted a relationship between AWS and the C5 Group, which it said had links to the Russian billionaire oligarch Viktor Vekselberg, whom the U.S. has sanctioned.
-C5 denies any connection to Vekselberg.
+A BBC report highlighted a relationship between AWS and the C5 Group, which it alleged had links to the Russian billionaire oligarch Viktor Vekselberg, whom the U.S. has sanctioned.
+C5 denied any connection to Vekselberg.

 Vekselberg is close to Russian President Vladimir Putin.
 He was questioned in Robert Mueller's investigation into Russian interference in the 2016 election, and possible coordination between the Trump campaign and the Kremlin.

 AWS is the leading bidder for the Pentagon's Joint Enterprise Defence Infrastructure contract, worth $10 billion.
 JEDI will be the single cloud in which nearly all U.S. military data, including top-secret information, will be stored in the future.
 The military believes this will give it an edge over enemies.

 An AWS spokeswoman told Newsweek that C5 had never been, and never would be, involved in JEDI in any way.

 She also said AWS's work with C5 is on two start-up accelerator projects, one in Washington, D.C., and one in Bahrain.